 Incidentally, fluorescent systems are three or four times more efficient than incandescent lights.
 A 20W fluorescent light can deliver equal lighting output as a 75W bulb.
 They also produce better spectrum lights, which is quite important in marijuana growing.
 The plant requires a different spectrum of light at different stages of growth (vegetative and flowering).

-Before the technology existed to make a suitable lamp for all stages, growers used different lamps for all stages.
+Before the technology existed to make a suitable lamp for the whole plant’s lifecycle, growers used different lamps for all growth stages.
 Even today, some growers continue to use fluorescent lights in the seedlings stage.
 Cooler fluorescents can be closer to the canopy than HPS lamps that are hot and produce a lot of heat.

 MH versus HPS